 Physical items such as give-a-ways that are intended to promote SMWC should also adhere to this color palatte.
 Please consult the Office of College Relations for discussion of any variations.

 Business cards are another element in the consistent application of SMWC’s visual identity.
 The cards are ordered through the Office of College Relations and are printed in PMS 292 on white.
 Contact Sue Weatherwax, associate director of publications.

-The approved type families for the Saint Mary-of-the-Woods College brand are Trajan Pro, A Garamond Pro or Garamond, and Arial.
+Type families for the Saint Mary-of-the-Woods College brand are A Garamond Pro or Garamond and Arial.

 When used as a form of text logo, the text: Saint Mary-of-the Woods College should be formatted in Trajon Pro.